POSIX::PWDENT

 is installed

-To get an entry by name use the variable as an Associative
+To get an entry by name use the variable as an Associative and to get an entry by GID

-use the variable as a Positional
+use the variable as a Positional.

 with the following methods to access the corresponding fields of the entry: